devsumith/DiaryPlanner_Pro/README.md

 # DiaryPlanner Pro

 DiaryPlanner Pro is a versatile Windows Forms application that seamlessly combines the functionalities of a diary and planner.
-It allows users to maintain rich-text diary entries using RTF and organize their daily schedules and events.
+It allows users to maintain rich-text diary entries using RTF formatting, organize their daily schedules and events, and stores data in a Microsoft SQL Server 2014 database.
 This application is designed for enhanced productivity and user-friendliness.

 ## Features